Change baker options#

 Multi signature account

-1. Go to Multi Signature Transactions, select Make new proposal, and then select Update baker pool.
+1. Go to Multi Signature Transactions, select Make new proposal, and then select Update staking pool.

-2. Choose the status for your baker pool if you want to change its status and click Continue.
+2. Choose the status for your staking pool if you want to change its status and click Continue.
 If you do not want to change the status, click Continue.
 Options are:

-• Open: open your baker pool to delegators.
+• Open: open your staking pool to delegators.

-• Closed for new: close the baker pool to new delegators.
+• Closed for new: close the staking pool to new delegators.
 Existing delegators remain in the pool.

 • Closed for all: close the pool for all delegators.

-4. Enter your Baker metadata URL if you want to provide this information to potential delegators.
+4. Enter your validator metadata URL if you want to provide this information to potential delegators.
 This is optional.
 Click Continue.

 5. Set an expiry date and time for your proposal.
 Consider when you set the expiry time so that the co-signers can return their signatures in time.
 Select Continue.
 You can now generate the transaction.